 The condition typically develops in three stages:

-• Stage 1 - your shoulder becomes inflamed and very painful – these are the first signs of frozen shoulder and some movement may be lost (freezing)
+• Stage one - your shoulder becomes inflamed and very painful – these are the first signs of frozen shoulder and some movement may be lost (freezing)

-• Stage 2 – the shoulder pain may ease, but movement becomes increasingly difficult (frozen)
+• Stage two – the shoulder pain may ease, but movement becomes increasingly difficult (frozen)

-• Stage 3 – the shoulder pain continues to ease and mobility returns (thaws) - this may take a number of months and, in some cases, several years.
+• Stage three – the shoulder pain continues to ease and mobility returns (thaws) - this may take a number of months and, in some cases, several years.

 Frozen shoulder usually affects one shoulder, but in about 20% people it’s both.
 It can sometimes be confused with arthritis, however is very different.

 In some people, it’s not clear exactly what has caused their frozen shoulder, although it can result from an injury or operation.
 However, you’re more likely to be affected if you:

 • Are aged between 40 and 60, with women more likely to be affected than men

 • Have diabetes (more than twice as likely)